Deep Earth Carbon Degassing Project: History

 The DECADE initiative was conceived in September 2011 by the International Association of Volcanology and Chemistry of the Earth's Interior Commission on the Chemistry of Volcanic Gases during its 11th field workshop.
 Here the charge of the initiative was broadly defined and the governance structure established.
 The DECADE receives financial support from Deep Carbon Observatory to meet the project goals, with support distributed to DECADE members based on project proposal submission and external review and/or consensus by the board of directors.
 All projects are significantly matched by funding sources from the individual investigators or other funding agencies.
 The initiative is led by a board of directors that has nine members including one chair and two co-vice chairs.
 Currently, the DECADE initiative has around 80 members from 13 countries.

 Achievements

-As of 2025, major achievements supported or partially supported by the DECADE initiative include:
+As of 2025, work supported or partially supported by the initiative includes: